mosesIRL/Magical-Audit-Tool/README.md

 <h1>Magical Audit Tool</h1>
 <h3>(or <b>"MAT"</b> for short)</h3>

 A script for basic Windows license audits.

-This script is for auditing a Windows PC or server running Server 2008 / Windows Vista and up.
+This script is for Windows PCs or server running Windows Vista / Server 2008 and up.
 It pulls basic information using WMI, as and lists Microsoft software installed into a CSV file.

 **What info is gathered?**: